e

 Further references used above:

 The original development of RDF2vec was funded in the project Mine@LOD by the Deutsche Forschungsgemeinschaft (DFG) under grant number PA 2373/1-1 from 2013 to 2018.
+Additional developments and extensive experiments have been performed by Jan Portisch, funded by SAP SE.

 If you are aware of any implementations, extensions, pre-trained models, or applications of RDF2vec not listed on this Web page, please get in touch with Heiko Paulheim.